-IT-criminals profit enormously by infecting Windows machines.
-They penetrate the security perimeter of private corporations and public institutions alike, of all sizes, and make their way into private computers via sophisticated and systematic attacks, which target vulnerabilities the operating systems as well as popular third party applications.
-From that point on, automated information gathering/leakage issues, leading to the compromise of everything from access to online banking, credit card information, private signatures, intellectual property, budgets, as well as other confidential information.
+IT criminals profit enormously from infecting Windows machines.
+They penetrate the security perimeter of private corporations and public institutions of all sizes and make their way into private computers via sophisticated and systematic attacks targeting vulnerabilities of the operating system as well as of popular third party applications.
+From that point on, automated information gathering/leakage occurs, which might lead to the compromise of e.g. credit card information, online banking credentials, private signatures, intellectual property, etc..

-The big challenge for financial institutions and privately and publicly held companies alike, is first and foremost, becoming knowledgeable within the field of eCrime.
-This will enable them to understand the threats facing them.
+The big challenge for financial institutions and privately and publicly held companies is, first and foremost, to have access to the latest intelligence about e-crime.
+This will enable them to understand the threats they are facing.

-CSIS eCrime Financial Services has, over the past five years, helped both domestic and international financial institutions as well as other organisations, directly affected by eCrime.
-We have created a closed community together with numerous financial institutions, as a proactive means to help fight the development of eCrime and the aftermath following an attack
+CSIS Financial eCrime Services have, over the past five years, helped both domestic and international financial institutions as well as other organisations directly affected by e-crime.
+Together with a number of financial institutions, we have created a closed community, serving both as a platform for exchanging information and as a proactive means of fighting against e-crime and its consequences.